 What Comes After?

 After an episode of alcohol poisoning, it isn’t just about the body slowly recovering.
-While many recover from one alcohol overdose, it is estimated that 30% of alcohol poisoning related deaths are related to alcoholism.
+While many recover from this alcohol abuse, it is estimated that 30% of alcohol poisoning related deaths are related to alcoholism.

 There isn’t a simple solution for what comes after learning how to live a sober life, but there is a way to find support and find the help you or a loved one needs.
 People struggling with alcohol use disorder are at a higher risk of having another episode of alcohol poisoning.